omidshayan/React-dashboard-admin-for-teaching/README.md

-# React-dashboard-admin-for-teaching
-# This repository (admin dashboard) is for teaching
+# This repository (React admin dashboard) is for teaching